BuoySoftware/guides/general/README.md

 ## Organization

-- Order methods so that caller methods are earlier in the file than the methods they call.
-- Order methods so that methods are as close as possible to other methods they call.
+- Define methods alphabetically.
+- Define class methods before instance methods.
+- Always define the `initialize` method of a class at the top of instance method definitions.